friflo/ECS-wiki/docs/events.md

 <br/>

-# Map Component types to enums
+# Map components to enums

 **🚀 New feature in v3.5.0**